Must-Haves for Your Eye Exam: A Handy Checklist!

 Prescription Glasses Bringing your current eyeglasses or contact lenses will help your eye care professional assess your vision and make necessary adjustments to your prescription if needed.

-Medical History Providing your eye doctor with a comprehensive medical history, including past eye conditions, surgeries, or existing medical conditions, enables them to understand your overall health and assess potential risk factors impacting your vision.
+Medical History Providing your eye doctor with a comprehensive medical history, including past eye conditions, surgeries, or existing medical conditions, enables them to understand your overall health and assess risk factors impacting your vision.

 List of Current Medications Some medications can affect your eyesight or increase the risk of certain eye conditions.
 Informing your eye care professional about the medications you are currently taking will ensure they have a complete understanding of your ocular health.